 By its nature, this database can store an enormous amount of information that is accessible for many users at once.
 Also, blockchain can be used as a ledger for any details.
 However, one of the most popular uses of blockchain is for financial transactions.

-Moreover, there’s no centralized authority that takes care of the information but rather a group of participants who store and manipulate the data.
+Moreover, no centralized authority takes care of the information but rather a group of participants who store and manipulate the data.
 But, again, only those who are entitled to it.
 Each of them takes part in the blockchain administration and can view an entire history of transactions.
-That means every transaction has to be confirmed and verified by the network members before it’ll be added to the chain.
+That means every transaction has to be confirmed and verified by the blockchain network members before it’ll be added to the chain.

 Blockchain technology was a revolution when it comes to its decentralized nature.
-Data safety is one of the primary concerns in most industries – cyberattacks, data breach, invasion of privacy.
+Data safety is one of the primary concerns in most industries – cyberattacks, data breaches, invasion of privacy.
 It’s all there.
 So the fact that blockchain gives the process an additional layer of security makes it more special.
 Why is blockchain important?
 Let’s see.

 You can say that there’s a minor voting system involved when adding a new “block”.
 Namely, no new or altered data won’t pass through the system without the members’ approval.
 Each change has to be verified.
 Thanks to that, the transactions are safer.